LOCARD: An Agentic Framework for Blockchain Forensics

 which captures the evolution of investigative state through admissible actions, environment observations, and belief updates.
 Each component of this formulation is elaborated in the following paragraphs.

-\paragraph{State.} An investigative state $S_t \in \mathcal{S}$ summarizes the current forensic context at step $t$.
+\paragraph{State Space} An investigative state $S_t \in \mathcal{S}$ summarizes the current forensic context at step $t$.
 It encodes observed evidences, unresolved uncertainties, and intermediate hypotheses accumulated over the course of the investigation.
 The state is updated incrementally as new evidence is obtained and assessed.

-\paragraph{Actions.} The action space $\mathcal{A}$ captures the set of admissible investigative decisions that guide how the forensic investigation progresses.
+\paragraph{Action Space} The action space $\mathcal{A}$ captures the set of admissible investigative decisions that guide how the forensic investigation progresses.
 In practice, actions may involve expanding the investigative scope, acquiring new evidence, assessing existing findings, or consolidating competing hypotheses.
 This abstraction allows the investigation to proceed adaptively, without imposing a fixed procedural order or committing to a predefined investigation strategy.

-\paragraph{Observations.} An investigative action $a_t \in \mathcal{A}$ results in an observation $o_t \in \mathcal{O}$, which provides new information relevant to the ongoing forensic investigation.
+\paragraph{Observation Space} An investigative action $a_t \in \mathcal{A}$ results in an observation $o_t \in \mathcal{O}$, which provides new information relevant to the ongoing forensic investigation.
 Observations may include newly retrieved evidence, evaluative feedback or rationales of failure.

-\paragraph{Belief Update.} The investigative state is updated by integrating newly acquired observations into the existing belief state.
-Formally, the belief state evolves according to
+\paragraph{State Update} The investigative state is updated by integrating newly acquired observations and executed actions.
+Formally, the state evolves according to

-where the belief update function $\Phi$ specifies how new information is incorporated to refine the current investigative understanding through agentic reasoning.
+where the state update function $\Phi$ specifies how new information is incorporated to refine the current investigative understanding through agentic reasoning.